L7G9/card_games/README.md

 source venv/bin/activate
 pip install -r dev_requirements.txt
 ```
-This will install the following tools.
+This will install the following tools...

 ### Commitizen
 With pre-commit enforces use of Conventional Commits.